Deutsche Zeitung in den Niederlanden: Start-up Phase

 The DZN replaced the Reichsdeutsche Nachrichten in den Niederlanden (Imperial German News in the Netherlands), which had been published since March 4, 1939 by the Dutch part of the NSDAP/AO.
 At that time there was also the Deutsche Wochenzeitung für die Niederlande (German Weekly Newspaper for the Netherlands), a paper that had been published since the end of the 19th century and was finally discontinued in spring of 1942.
 It was initially planned that the DZN should replace the Reichsdeutsche Nachrichten in den Niederlanden immediately after its last edition of May 31, but since the DZN was unable to find a printer in time the first edition had to be delayed until June 5.

 The DZN and all other occupation newspapers were published by the Europa-Verlag, a subsidiary of the Franz-Eher-Verlag headed by Max Amann.
 Unlike its predecessor, a paper of marginal importance, the DZN was set out to compete with the Dutch press from the very beginning.
 The recently founded Deutsche Zeitung in Norwegen (German Newspaper in Norway) served as a model.
 As early as July 1940 a stock corporation was founded to publish books, illustrations, magazines and other print products next to the DZN.
 Details about these activities are hardly known.

 Similar to its sister papers, the DZN brought German editors from the Cologne-based Westdeutscher Beobachter and other Nazi papers into its editorial staff, which amounted to a total of approximately ten people.
 The paper also had offices in Berlin, The Hague and Rotterdam.
 The editorial staff was generally unacquainted with the situation in the Netherlands and had to learn the Dutch language first.
 The lack of knowledge of the latter also led to communication problems with the technical staff, which was brought in from Dutch print shops.

 The publishing house, editorial staff and typesetting were initially located in different buildings at the Voorburgwal, which accommodated almost all important nationwide newspapers of Amsterdam for several decades.
 In the first weeks the editorial staff lacked even a telephone or teleprinter, only a two-way radio and a dispatch rider were available.
-In the fall of 1942 the editorial staff finally moved to the premises of the Telegraaf, owned by the Holdert group, where the publishing house was already based.
+In the fall of 1942 the editorial staff finally moved to the premises of De Telegraaf, owned by the Holdert group, where the publishing house was already based.
 The typesetting was moved there later, too, so all departments of the paper were finally united in a single building.
 Earlier that year, in spring, there had also been talks about a purchase of De Telegraaf, which had been canceled though due to the price.
 The Holdert group took also care of the printing of the DZN, which was one of the reasons to forbid the De Telegraaf and its sister newspaper Het Nieuws van den Dag after the war from 1945 to 1949 as collaboration papers.